troessner/articles/draft-the-rockstar-killer-ninja-10xcoder-and-you.markdown

 Quite often we are obsessed with looking at what a candidate can do right now.
 Sometimes we call it skills, sometimes it's called talent.

 I think we should be more focused on potential ("what could the candidate be capable of") instead of the history ("what has the candidate been doing").
-Given you are motivated, you can become good at anything in a reasonable amount of time (mind that I said "good", not "excellent", that would be another story).
+Given you are motivated, you can become good at anything in a reasonable amount of time (mind that I said "good", not "excellent" - that would be another story).

 <h2 align="center">Recap</h2>

 What we covered today:

 * Conventional hiring wisdom is flawed at best because it overvalues tangible features and neglects intangible ones
-* The fuzzy term "soft skills" is mostly undefined and as such often way underrated
+* The fuzzy term "soft skills" is frequently undefined and as such often way underrated
 * Tech skills are overrated
-* Care more about the potential than about the status quo
+* Care more about the potential of a candidate than about the status quo

-The next question we should now look into are probably:
+The next questions we should now look into are probably:

 * How do we find people that fit the profile above without scanning thousands of people?
-* If the attributes above are not tangible, how do you actually select people based on it?
+* If the attributes above are not tangible, how do you actually select people based on them?
 * How do we get them into our recruiting funnel?

 Those questions will be the topic of the next articles.